Why Study Medicine or Veterinary in English at Trakia University – Stara Zagora?

 - All documents must be translated into Bulgarian and authorised in accordance with official state directives.

 - Stara Zagora is a major Bulgarian city with a total population of around 220,000.

 - For a small city, it has a particularly strong economy due to the many industries in the local suburbs.

-- The city’s proximity to the sea allows for much warmer winters than in other parts of Bulgaria.
+- The city enjoys a mild climate as the surrounding mountains and hills help to protect the city from strong northern winds.
+Its proximity to the sea allows for much warmer winters than in other parts of Bulgaria.

 - Bulgaria, located in the Southeast of Europe, has a total population of around 7.5 million.

-- Bulgaria has a particularly strong industrial and agricultural market economy, with its capital Sofia enjoying a thriving economy of 1,500,000 people.
+- The country has a particularly strong industrial and agricultural market economy, with its capital Sofia enjoying a thriving economy of 1,500,000 people.